 Mount Dandenong 3767

 Telephone —(03) 9751 1136

 11:30am – 1.30PM: Programs continue

 2:30pm – 3:30pm: Afternoon Programs

 At Mount Dandenong Primary School we are very proud of our students, staff, classroom programs and facilities.
 Every day is an open day.
-For a personal school tour please contact our office to book in a suitable time.
+For a personal school tour please click on the link above or contact our office to book in a suitable time.